Cheryl Burke shares update on her Covid diagnosis. Remains in competition for now - KTVZ

 While Carrie Ann Inaba called the rehearsal performance “lackluster,” fellow judge Derek Hough called it “really, really good.”
 The duo scored 24 out of 40.

-Burke is fully vaccinated, but announced on Instagram Sunday that she had a breakthrough case and would have to quarantine for at least ten days, as Season 30 continues.
+Burke is fully vaccinated, but announced Sunday on Instagram that she had a breakthrough case and would have to quarantine for at least 10 days, as Season 30 continues.

 Host Tyra Banks addressed Burke and Rigsby’s absence Monday, telling the audience, “Although he’s also fully vaccinated, out of an abundance of caution, he’s not in the ballroom tonight.
 However, this does not mean they’re out of the competition.”